 Latter-day Commentary is much more to me than just a blog.
 It has been my catalyst for studying the gospel and a home for my essays on the signs of the times in the last days.
-It started on Blogger a few years back and has enjoyed a fairly decent following as far as solo LDS blogs go.
-I am a small part of the Bloggernacle community.
+It started on Blogger in 2007 and enjoyed a fairly decent following as far as solo LDS blogs go.
+I am a small part of the Bloggernacle community, although my focus has changed considerably since those first blog posts.
+I feel no need to remove or revise them.

-The move to WordPress provides me greater admin flexibility and a new clean look that I believe improves the reading experience.
-I hope you like it and will contribute.
+I moved to WordPress in 2012 as it provides me greater admin flexibility and a clean look that I believe improves the reading experience.
+I occasionally change themes and like that it works better with mobile devices.
 I leave the comments open for sixty days after each new essay.
 I read every one.
 While this is my forum for expressing my views, yours are also welcome but please read the guidelines.

 Over the years, I have found three major areas about which I tend to write often in my essays:

 1. The last days – I am a catastrophist and ardent believer that we are in for some worldwide, planet-shaking cataclysmic events sometime in the near future.
 Yes, I’m talking about a cosmological view that includes meteors, comets and planets with which we will soon have close encounters.
 I believe this will bring a fundamental change to our way of life here upon the earth, especially to the stability of our civilization.

-2. Marriage and sexuality – So much of the human mortal experience involves the powerful sex drive.
-To me, it is a huge motivating factor in all that I do.
+2. Marriage and sexuality – So much of the human mortal experience involves the God-given sex drive.
+It is a huge motivating factor in this mortal experience.
 I am grateful for this gift and for the blessings of married life.
-Some of my most read and contested essays are about pornography and homosexuality.
+Some of my most read and contested essays in my early blogging experience were about pornography and homosexuality.
+Today, I leave those topics to others to discuss on their blogs and Facebook groups.